 WHAT ARE THE PSYCHO-ONCOLOGICAL IMPACTS OF MAINTRAC ON PATIENTS?

 A disease like cancer is not easy to bear for patients and their families.
 Uncertainty as to whether the cancer is now defeated and the fear that it could return are permanent companions.
 Many patients are grateful for the knowledge that their cell count gives them, enabling them to tolerate the situation better.

 It is known that tumour cells can downregulate their antigen expression, including the epithelial surface antigen (EpCAM), during increasingly aggressive growth or the so-called epithelial-mesenchymal transition (EMT).
-This would imply that they may become less detectable or even undetectable for our approach that uses an antibody against EpCAM to detect cancerous cells in blood.
-In this case we not infrequently observe – after an increase in cell numbers – a sudden decrease to below our detection limit.
-Under these circumstances we would recommend turning to imaging, and you may wish to consider Stemtrac, which is used to identify cancer stem cells in blood samples.
+This would imply that they may become less detectable or even undetectable using Maintrac® that uses an antibody against EpCAM to detect cancerous cells in blood.
+In this case, we not infrequently observe – after an increase in cell numbers – a sudden decrease to below our detection limit.
+Under these circumstances, Maintrac® recommends that clinicians turn to imaging, and consider using Stemtrac® alongside it, which is used to identify cancer stem cells in blood samples.